vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

-This exercise walks you through on how to use ConfigMaps in Kubernetes to set environment variables for your application.
+This exercise walks you through how to use *ConfigMaps* in Kubernetes to set environment variables for your application.

 # Learning Outcomes

 After completing the lab, you will be able to:

-- Explain how to configure an application running on Kubernetes using a ConfigMap
+-   Explain how to configure an application running on Kubernetes using a *ConfigMap*
-- Describe how to view Pod logs

-## Run in a container
+## Run in a container locally

-Now you are going to build a new container image.
+Now you are going to build a new container image and run it on your developer workstation using *Docker*.

 1. Use the `bootBuildImage` task to build a new image.
     Specify the repository and the version while building the image.